2014-Fall-UPT-PLDA/labs/homework/01/homework-01.md

 -------------------------------------------------------------
 You should show either the TA, or the Instructor a working implementation of the interpreter by **__23:59 October 21st 2014__**.
 This can be done either in person or via e-mail.
 Although, preferably, it should be done in person.

 The submission is deemed correct *_iff_* the unmodified version of [interpreter-tests.hs](./interpreter-tests.hs) compiles, and all test cases pass.
-This implies that you can modify the `interpreter.hs` file in any way you deem necessary, as long as you can compile and run the tests without any further modifications.
+This implies that you can modify the `interpreter.hs` file in any way you find necessary, as long as you can compile and run the tests without their modification.

+*_If you think that you found an error in the test cases, or in the definitions of the data-types please don't hesitate to notify us, so that we can correct them asap!
+Thank you._*

 The task at hand